JohnFF/edevtest/readme.md

 6. Do not check the password is valid upon load unless we subsequently change password standards.

 7. On a production system it's beneficial to have different types of Exception, but for this that would feel like overkill.

+8. Much of PHP style is personal preference.
+I am happy to use any style recommended, but I've been consistent throughout.
+I always put commas on the last item of the array as well.
+This is part of the Drupal standards because if you add an entry you only change one line, not two!